saralaffin/tic-tac-toe/README.md

 # tic-tac-toe
-Mini-project in week 4 of General Assembly SEI35
+Mini-project in week 4 of General Assembly SEI35.
+Completed in 3.5 hours.

+To see the site and play the game, click [here](https://saralaffin.github.io/tic-tac-toe/)

 ## Requirements